sguzunov/docs/docs/developers/01_configuration/01_system/system-configuration.md

 ## System Configuration

 The system configuration of [**Glue42 Enterprise**](https://glue42.com/enterprise/) is located in the `system.json` file in the main configuration folder - `%LocalAppData%\Tick42\GlueDesktop\config`.
-This file allows you to alter system-wide configurations for window behavior, application stores, Gateway settings and much more.
+This file allows you to alter system-wide configurations for window behavior, app stores, Gateway settings and much more.
 In most cases, the default configuration settings should suffice.
 For more details, see the [system configuration schema](../../../assets/configuration/system.json).

 See also the [Glue42 Platform Features](../../../glue42-concepts/glue42-platform-features/index.html) section of the documentation, as many of the platform features are configured via the `system.json` file.

 The following examples demonstrate some of the available system level configurations.

-*Note that the globally defined properties in the `system.json` file will be overridden by the respective property definitions in the [application configuration](../application/index.html) files.*
+*Note that some of the globally defined properties in the `system.json` file may be overridden using the respective property definitions in the [app configuration](../application/index.html) files.*

 ## Dynamic Gateway Port